stefanszasz/RedisClient/README.md

 RedisClient
 ===========

-Perhaps the simplest Redis Client in C#
+Probably the simplest Redis Client in C# world